 - Bulgaria continues to be subject to stock imbalances related to remaining fragilities in the financial sector and high corporate indebtedness.
-These imbalances create vulnerabilities to a sudden adverse shock, which would have harmful effects on the functioning of the economy over the short-to-medium run. - The banking sector asset quality review and stress tests have been completed with only small identified capital needs during the stress test, while the insurance and pension funds ones are expected to be completed by end-2016.
-[The deadline of end 2016 for completing the reviews was missed.
-The new deadline is end of January 2017, with publication of results tentatively for 3 February].
-Follow-up measures are pending, especially the need to further strengthen bank supervision.
-Reforming the insolvency framework remains a further challenge given the delays. - Some stabilisation of the banking sector occurred in 2015 together with returning confidence, but follow-up measures from the asset quality review are pending.
+These imbalances could weight on credit developments and medium- term growth prospects.
+They also result in vulnerabilities to potential adverse shocks, which would have harmful effects on the functioning of the economy.
+The NIIP, though significantly improved, remains very negative but is mostly linked to stable FDI stocks. - Some stabilisation of the banking sector occurred since 2015 together with returning confidence.
+The financial sector reviews and stress tests identified limited additional capital needs but exposure to hard-to-value assets, the treatment of some insurance receivables and reinsurance contracts and unsound business practices remain a challenge for the supervisory authorities.
 Deleveraging in the corporate sector has been orderly but slow, leaving a large private sector debt stock as well as still high NPL levels.
 Labour market conditions have improved.
-The share of long-term unemployment has decreased but is still very high, Moreover, different labour mismatches continue to impair the on-going adjustment of the economy.
+The share of long-term unemployment has decreased but is still very high.
+Moreover, different labour mismatches continue to impair the on-going adjustment of the economy. - Follow-up measures from the reviews of bank, insurance and pension funds sectors are pending, especially to further strengthen financial supervision.
+Reforming the insolvency framework, a priority, remains a further challenge given the delays.